-- Appropriate walking clothing to keep you warm on the day (no jeans)
+Appropriate walking clothing to keep you warm on the day (no jeans).

-- Spare warm layers (several thinner layers are more versatile than 1 thick)
+Spare warm layers (several thinner layers are more versatile than 1 thick).

-- Walking boots (this walk includes very rough and uneven terrain away from paths so boots providing good ankle support recommended rather than low cut walking/trail shoes.
-Boots will also keep your feet drier than walking shoes in boggy areas.)
+Walking boots (some areas are rough and uneven so boots that go above the ankle, providing good ankle support, are strongly recommended rather than low cut walking/trail shoes.
+Boots will also keep your feet drier than walking shoes in muddy areas).
 No Trainers.

-- Warm hat and gloves or sun hat if sunny
+Warm hat and gloves or sun hat if sunny.

-- Food, drink and snacks for the day.
+Food, drink and snacks for the day.
 We will have a couple of food stops whilst out on the hill.

-- Personal first aid kit (for minor cuts, blisters, sun cream, pain relief etc and any personal medication)
+Personal first aid kit (for minor cuts, blisters, sun cream, pain relief, emergency foil blanket and any personal medication).

-- Rucksack with waterproof liner/bag
+Rucksack with waterproof liner/bag.

-- Optional additions: gaiters and/or walking poles if you use them
+Optional additions: gaiters and/or walking poles if you use them.